 The estimate for rent arrears and trade debtors relates to the recoverability of the outstanding balances at the reporting date.
 For rental arrears experience shows that the longer a debt is outstanding the greater the likelihood that the debt will not be recovered in full.
-Based on this a provision for bad and doubtful arrears debts is estimated based on 50% of the value of current tenant arrears and 100% of former tenant arrears.
+Based on this a provision for bad and doubtful arrears debts is estimated by management for current tenant arrears and 100% for former tenant arrears.
 Trade Debtors are reviewed on an individual balance basis and a provision created for bad and doubtful debts based on the on the age and likely recoverability of the debt.